Numerical Challenges in Modeling Gravothermal Collapse in Self-Interacting Dark Matter Halos: Simulation Framework

 where $m_{\rm p}$ is the mass of the DM simulation particle, $v_{\rm rel} = |\mathbf{v}_i - \mathbf{v}_j|$ is the relative velocity of the two particles, and $g_{ij}$ is a number-density factor derived from the density kernel of the respective particles:

 where $h_{s,i(j)}$ is the self-interaction smoothing length for the $i^{\rm th}(j^{\rm th})$ particle.
-The angular integral is taken over the entire volume of the kernel and $\delta \textbf{x}_{ij}$ is the distance between the two particles. $W(r,h_i)$ is generally chosen to be the cubic-spline kernel:
+The angular integral is taken over the entire volume of the kernel and $\delta \textbf{x}_{ij}$ is the distance between the two particles. $W(r,h_i)$ is generally chosen to be the cubic-spline kernel:\footnote{To ensure the resulting scattering probability matches Eq.~\ref{Gizrate}, the kernel is normalized such that $4 \pi \int^h_0 dx \, x^2 g_{ij}(x) = 1$.
+Consequently, the overlap factor: $g_{ij} = [0,1]$}

+In principle, other kernel forms could be used here, which may affect the simulation results.
+As such, our results pertain specifically to this choice of the kernel.
 GIZMO approximates the integral in Eq.~\ref{gij} by taking the average of the particle smoothing lengths and treating the result as a constant length, $h_{\rm avg} = \left(h_{s,i} + h_{s,j}\right)/2$, in the kernel expression.
 With this simplification, a table of $g_{ij}(\delta x_{ij})$ can be generated at the start of a simulation and the integral is simply a function of $\delta x_{ij}/h_{\rm avg}$.

 Given Eq.~\eqref{Gizrate}, the probability that particle $i$ scatters in a time step $dt_i$ is

 with the total probability of interaction between the particles being

 Whether the pair of particles actually scatter is determined by drawing a random number $R \in [0,1]$ and comparing it to the probability.
 If $R < P_{ij}$, then a kick is applied to both particles in the center-of-mass frame.
 The post-interaction velocities are: